 This type of switching is similar to mechanical switching method and has all mechanical moving parts.
-But instead of requiring a physical force from the user to change the state of the switch, this method uses external forces like magnetic force, thrust from a electric motor etc. to change its state.
-The best example is the electromechanical relay which exerts magnetic force on the contacts of the switch when the coil placed near to it becomes electrically energized.
+But instead state of the switch, this method uses external forces like switch can have, the most widely used switching magnetic force, thrust from a electric motor etc. to change configurations are categorized as: its state.
+The best example is the electromechanical relay • Single Pole - Single Throw (SPST) which exerts magnetic force on the contacts of the • Single Pole - Double Throw (SPDT) switch when the coil placed near to it becomes . electrically energized.